aya49/flowtype_biclustering/README.md

 # flow Feature Biclustering Pipeline
 A pipeline for extracting features from and biclustering flow cytometry data

+This reporistory was created for SFU CMPT884 2018-01

 - Input: FlowType files derived from Flow Cytometry (FCM) FCS files
 - Output: Biclusters (file clusters and cell population clusters)